 A great real estate agent may be hard to find, but they’re out there!
 As an investor, you just need to take a few extra steps when vetting potential agents.

-Before you talk to any agents
+Before you talk to any real estate agents

 There’s one essential step before you start networking with real estate agents: Figure out what you want!
 If you’re not sure of what your goals are or what position you’re in, how can you expect any agent to realistically help you?
-Ironing out your own agenda first will expedite the search for a great agent and make sure you find one who can align their abilities with your expectations.
+Ironing out your agenda first will expedite the search for a great agent and make sure you find one who can align their abilities with your expectations.

 Finding leads and prospecting